ormanli/turtlebot-hector-mapping/README.md

 Hector mapping launch with turtlebot.
 Inspired from https://github.com/tu-darmstadt-ros-pkg/hector_turtlebot

 Copy to your catkin workspace and build workspace.
+Use teleop to control turtlebot.

 To run